200sc/selfPromotion/quickstart/content/posts/oak-jan-2021.md

 #### For outsiders to Oak, this writing wants you to look at Oak and try it out

-Its a game engine-- its written in Go and its different from other Go game engines because its primary mission is to **just** be written in Go-- right now you can't avoid C dependencies for targets like OSX or Android, but Windows, WASM and Linux are good and stable without it and if we can find a way to get rid of C we will pursue it.
+It's a game engine-- it's written in Go and it's different from other Go game engines because its primary mission is to **just** be written in Go-- right now you can't avoid C dependencies for targets like OSX or Android, but Windows, WASM and Linux are good and stable without it and if we can find a way to get rid of C we will pursue it.
 Hopefully that's interesting enough to give it a look.

 #### For those few familiar with Oak, this writing wants to remind you about Oak and feel good about its progress